Beamer64/godagpi/README.md

 # godagpi
 Go wrapper for Dagpi API.
-All functions should have a small desciption even its vague (copy pasta from the Docs) and a link to the call in the documentation.
+All functions should have a small description even its vague (copy pasta from the Docs) and a link to the call in the documentation.

+New API Routes, Descriptions and links to Documentation will be updated as soon as I'm aware of them.

 Initialize your client with